Professional/Short course Care of the Adult with Diabetes

 On successful completion of this module, you will be able to:

-- Demonstrate knowledge and understanding of the pathophysiology associated with Type 1 and Type 2 diabetes, and their impact on individuals, their family and carers.
+- demonstrate knowledge and understanding of the pathophysiology and management of the different types of diabetes and the impact on individuals, families, and carers.

 Entry requirements